2024-25 Catalogs

 Major Program Requirements

 Students must earn a grade of C- or higher in all Economics, Mathematics and Statistics courses, and must have at least a 2.0 GPA in Economics courses to earn the degree.
-In addition to the major core requirements, students must complete college and University graduation requirements including University general education requirements.
+In addition to University, general education, and College of Arts and Science requirements, students must also meet the following major program requirements.
+All major requirements in the College of Arts and Science must be completed with grades of C- or higher unless otherwise indicated.

 While students can pursue the Bachelor of Science in Economics, there are also three optional tracks to allow for more focus in an area of interest: Business, Policy Analysis and Quantitative.
 The Business and Policy Analysis tracks are for students who want more analytical and focused experience for their future career ambitions.
 The Quantitative Track is for students who plan to attend graduate school in economics or finance.